lsysophia/MSN-MTDB/README.md

 - User can remove movies, tv shows, and show episodes from their watchlist
 - User can update a certain title to Watched status
 - User can have their own ratings for each movie and tv show that they have in their watchlist
-- Visitor can search without an account
-- Initial landing on the search page will show movies, tv shows, and show episodes that users across the platform have saved
-- Search will allow you to find-by movie and tv show titles.
-- Show pages for an individual movie will show more detailed information with the movie poster, plot summary, release date, rating, genres.
-Links to streaming services available for that specific title.
 - About page will display info about the website/app, what it is about, links to register and log-in.